renatosanz/ascii-parser/README.md

 ![Banner](banner_ascii-parser.png)

 A image parser that converts images to ASCII characters, capable of generating both text files and rendered PNG images.
-Image formats supported (JPEG, PNG, WebP, BMP)
+Image formats supported (JPEG, PNG, WebP, BMP).
+Please check out my [blog](https://riprtx.netlify.app/) for more information.

 > NOTE: to get better results is prefered to convert the input image to JPEG format, this 'cause some PNG or image formats within transparency pixels may generate bugs.